 Ready for a workout?
 Forget the gym for the day and head outside!
 Join us for an exhilarating morning fitness hike on the paved Hicks Haul Road in OC Parks’ Irvine Ranch Open Space.
 This hike allows you to choose between a 3, 6, or 8 mile route, all of which are conducted at the speed of about 3.0 to 3.5 miles per hour.
 The footing on the asphalt paved road is smoother than dirt roads and single track trails normally found in Limestone Canyon Nature Preserve, but is beginning to show its age with cracks, crevices and an occasional dip.
 Otherwise, the terrain is smooth, so this is a great walk for anyone who wants a “wilderness experience” without getting dirty!
 The 6 and 8 mile routes experience two fairly steep ascents and descents.
 The 3 mile route takes you to the top of Loma Ridge and back down.
 Along the way, you will have sweeping views of much of Orange County and the Santa Ana Mountains.
 Various animals, like hawks, deer, and lizards are also frequently seen in this area.

-Enjoy Nature’s Story, Vistas, and Special Places – Beginner Hike in Saddleback Wilderness
+Enjoy Nature’s Story, Vistas, and Special Places – Beginner Hike to Top of Red Rock Ridge

-Embark on a leisurely beginner’s hike among the easy rolling hills of Saddleback Wilderness, nestled within OC Parks’ Irvine Ranch Open Space.
+Embark on a leisurely beginner’s hike among the easy rolling hills of Red Rock Wilderness, nestled within OC Parks’ Irvine Ranch Open Space.
 Traverse the rugged terrain on former ranch roads, surrounded by the woodlands, grand oak trees and the vast stretches of Coastal Sage Scrub.
-We’ll follow the ranch roads to a high point with splendid views.
-Total round-trip distance is 3 miles with an elevation gain of 300 feet at an average moving rate of 2.0-2.5 miles per hour.
+We’ll use small trails to ascend to the top of Red Rock Ridge for grand views.
+Total round-trip distance is 3.5 miles with an elevation gain of 500 feet at an average moving rate of 2.0-2.5 miles per hour.
 Please come prepared with a backpack, plenty of water, snacks, sturdy closed-toe hiking shoes or boots, sunscreen, first aid kit, and all other supplies to keep you safe and healthy on the trail.
 Each hiker must carry their own water and supplies.

 Evening Hike on Hicks Haul Road

 Enjoy an evening hike through stunning rock formations and fragrant native plants as you listen to the sounds of nature.
-During this hike in the Irvine Open Space Preserve, you may travel at various hiking speeds based on your comfort level.
+During this hike in the Irvine Ranch Open Space, you may travel at various hiking speeds based on your comfort level.
 This out-and-back program travels 3.5 miles round trip up to scenic Loma Ridge and back down.
 Please bring a red-tinted flashlight as the return portion of the hike may be after sunset.